Skip to main content

 ON-BOARDING EMPLOYEES

 Keep your onboarding process organized and timely.
 Documentation of recruiting and hiring activities is often used as evidence during litigation in discrimination, negligent hiring, and other employment-related claims.
-Depending on the contents of the documentation, it can be useful in defending those claims.
-The employer’s documentation should cover and include:

 TRAINING EMPLOYEES